-Unless required by Applicable Law, no Consortium Member, except the Supercluster, will make any public announcements respecting the subject matter of this Agreement without first receiving approval by the Supercluster or through the use of specified communication protocols outlined in Schedule C (Governance and Reporting).
+Unless required by Applicable Law but without limiting Section 8.08 (Disclosure to ISED; Publication by ISED) or Section 8.09 (Publicity), no Consortium Member, except the Supercluster, will make any public announcements respecting the subject matter of this Agreement without first receiving: (a) approval by the Supercluster or through the use of specified communication protocols outlined in Schedule C (Governance and Reporting); and (b) approval of the Steering Committee.
 No Consortium Member may characterize the position or suggest the concurrence of the other Consortium Members on any issue under discussion unless specifically agreed to by all Consortium Members.
 This Agreement does not grant any Consortium Member the right to use the name, trademarks or other indicia of origin of any other Consortium Member.